luisabreu84/flutter_themedata/README.md

-# Flutter Theme Data App
+# Flutter App - ThemeData, Storage and Provider

 Application to get and use the current device appearance or establish a custom one (Dark or Light)